csnyder94/busy-day-scheduler/README.md

 ## Credits

-This project was a collaboration between fellow classmates: FIX.
-Help was utilized from FIX.
+This project was a collaboration between fellow classmates: Sarah Miller and Matthew Lombard.

 ## License